lobodava/artisan-orm/README.md

 # Artisan ORM &#8212; ADO.NET Micro-ORM to SQL Server

 Artisan ОRМ was created to meet the following requirements:
-* interactions with database should mostly be made through *Stored Procedures*;
+* interactions with database should mostly be made through *stored procedures*;
-* all calls to database should be encapsulated into *Repository Methods*;
+* all calls to database should be encapsulated into *repository methods*;
-* a Repository Method should be able to read or save a *complex object graph* with one Stored Procedure;
+* a *repository method* should be able to read or save a *complex object graph* with one *stored procedure*;
 * it should work with the highest possible performance, even at the expense of the convenience and development time.

 To achieve these goals Artisan ORM uses:
-* the *SqlDataReader* as the fastest method of data reading;
+* the `SqlDataReader` as the fastest method of data reading;
 * a bunch of its own extensions to ADO.NET [SqlCommand](https://github.com/lobodava/artisan-orm/wiki/SqlCommand-Extensions) and [SqlDataReader](https://github.com/lobodava/artisan-orm/wiki/SqlDataReader-extentions) methods, both synchronous and asynchronous;
 * strictly structured static [Mappers](https://github.com/lobodava/artisan-orm/wiki/Mappers);
-* [User Defined Table Types](https://github.com/lobodava/artisan-orm/wiki/User-Defined-Table-Types) as a mean of object saving;
+* [user-defined table types](https://github.com/lobodava/artisan-orm/wiki/User-Defined-Table-Types) as a mean of object saving;
 * [unique negative identities](https://github.com/lobodava/artisan-orm/blob/master/Artisan.Orm/NegativeIdentity.cs) as a flag of new entities;
 * a [special approach](https://github.com/lobodava/artisan-orm/wiki/Negative-identities-and-object-graph-saving) to writing stored procedures for object reading and saving.